Governance Framework

 (iii) |

-calling for a right mix of talent inside the Board (skills, experience, competencies and gender etc.);
+a right mix of talents inside the Board (skills, experience and competencies etc.);

 |